sophiesongge/ContinuousRDF/README.md

 # ContinuousRDF

-This project aimes to create a parallel and continuous way to process RDF data using Apache Storm platforme.
+This project aimes to create a parallel and continuous way to process RDF data using Apache Storm platform.

 Please check it out using:
 ```